bhuism/build-talos-image/README.md

-## Scripts for building a talos image
+## Scripts for building a talos image for the cm4

 A couple of scripts needed for build a talos image, mainly for create custom images and trying out patched for u-boot or the kernel.